gumaerc-testorg/6.01sc-spring-2011/content/pages/instructor-insights/co-teaching-the-course.md

 title: Co-Teaching the Course
 uid: 2ff0614e-fcb8-f533-5175-f91e6903fa2a
 ---

-_In this section, Sanjoy Mahajan describes the culture of 6.01 Introduction to Electrical Engineering and Computer Science I and the ways in which it supports productive co-teaching endeavors._
+_In this section, Sanjoy Mahajan describes the culture of_ 6.01 Introduction to Electrical Engineering and Computer Science I _and the ways in which it supports productive co-teaching endeavors._

 Teaching _6.01 Introduction to Electrical Engineering and Computer Science I_ has made me more conscious of the fact that I love co-teaching.
-I enjoy collaborating with colleagues to solve teaching challenges—like the one we encountered with the resistor problem that I described in [Formative Assessment during Design Labs]({{< baseurl >}}/pages/instructor-insights/formative-assessment-during-design-labs).
+I enjoy collaborating with colleagues to solve teaching challenges—like the one we encountered with the resistor problem that I described in {{% resource_link e67f5bf6-4bd7-6a03-436b-80ea36e1fa29 "Formative Assessment during Design Labs" %}}.
 We routinely ask ourselves, “What is going wrong?
 How can we fix it?
 Let’s try this experiment.
 Okay, that didn’t work.
 What can we try next?”
 I learn so much more working with colleagues than I would alone.

 The culture of _6.01 Introduction to Electrical Engineering and Computer Science I_ encourages these kinds of collaborative interactions.
 Generally, there are one or two new faculty members who join the teaching staff each semester.
 These faculty members are paired with instructors who have experience teaching the course.
 They’re not left to flounder or to reinvent the wheel.
 This helps everyone, including the established instructors, because the new faculty members often bring expertise in different areas that enhance how we teach the course.